 Take a scenic drive – Though much of the Park Loop Road and the road to Cadillac are closed to cars, a couple of sections of the loop road are open: Ocean Drive accessible off Schooner Head Road, to Otter Cliff, and off Jordan Pond Road in Seal Harbor, to Jordan Pond House.
 Other picturesque routes: Sargeant Drive along Somes Sound with a view to Acadia Mountain, and ME 102A to Bass Harbor Head Light, where the grounds are open to visitors year-round.

-Cross-country ski – When the conditions are right, as over the last several days, volunteers with the Acadia Winter Trails Association groom and track some of the carriage roads for classic and skate-style cross-country skiing.
+Cross-country ski – When the conditions are right, volunteers with the Acadia Winter Trails Association groom and track some of the carriage roads for classic and skate-style cross-country skiing.
 The Acadia Winter Trails Association, partly funded by the Elizabeth R. Bright Endowment, works in partnership with the Friends of Acadia and the park.
 To check on conditions, bookmark this page, or check the park Twitter feed @AcadiaNPS or the park’s winter activities Web page.
-If you’re new to cross-country skiing in Acadia, the Friends of Acadia just posted this helpful article on elevation gain and views at different spots along the carriage roads.
+If you’re new to cross-country skiing in Acadia, the Friends of Acadia posted this helpful article on elevation gain and views at different spots along the carriage roads.
 Cadillac Mountain Sports in Bar Harbor and Ellsworth rents cross-country skis and offers other winter gear.
 You can also buy gear at the L.L.
 Bean Outlet in Ellsworth.

 Take a winter hike – If there’s not too much snow or any ice, flat easy hikes such as Ocean Path, Compass Harbor Trail, Wonderland Trail, Ship Harbor Trail or the low-tide walk to Bar Island may be done without special gear.
 (Check out our book “Best Easy Day Hikes, Acadia National Park,” see sidebar, for other easy trail ideas.)
 Other easy walks can be taken along the carriage roads, but please avoid the groomed and tracked cross-country ski trails.
-If you’re tackling a summit, such as Cadillac to catch the first US sunrise as about 100 people did on New Year’s Day 2015, you may want to invest in something like Kahtoola MICROspikes(R), Hillsound Trail Crampons, or snowshoes, depending upon conditions.
+If you’re tackling a summit, such as Cadillac to catch the first US sunrise as about 100 people often do on New Year’s Day, you may want to invest in something like Kahtoola MICROspikes(R), Hillsound Trail Crampons, or snowshoes, depending upon conditions.
 (See note in sidebar about Amazon.com links in this blog.)
 Or sign up with a guided snowshoeing or ice climbing course through the Atlantic Climbing School.
 The park offers winter hiking tips here.

 Go snowmobiling – No snowmobile rentals are available locally, but the park allows snowmobiling on the Park Loop Road, most fire roads and up the Cadillac Summit Road.
 The park lists snowmobile routes and rules and regulations here.